Robert VIII Bertrand de Bricquebec: Biography

 In 1325, Bertrand was appointed Marshal of France by King Charles IV of France.
 Bertrand was dispatched in 1325-1326 to Flanders to calm a peasant rebellion.
 In 1327, Robert went to the Agenais and the Bordelais to pacify these two regions.
 In 1328, the Marshal returned to Flanders following a new revolt of the Flemish, this time accompanied by the new King Philip VI of France.
 The Flemish rebels commanded by Nicolaas Zannekin were annihilated by the French royal army at the Battle of Cassel.
 In 1336, he became a member of the Council of the King in Paris, witnessing and signing a treaty of alliance with King Alfonso XI of Castile.

 Following the outbreak of the Hundred Years' War between France and England, Bertrand was ordered to occupy the island of Guernsey from the English.
 Robert was appointed as Lord of Guernsey, a position he held until Guernsey was recaptured by the English in July 1345.
 He took part in the defense of Tournai in 1339.
 In 1341, the War of Succession of Brittany broke out with Charles de Blois, Duke of Brittany requesting help.
 Philip VI, Charles' uncle, sent a French army including Bertrand to Brittany.
 Robert resigned his office as Marshall of France in March 1344, aged 71, remaining a member of the King's Council.

 The English under King Edward III of England landed in Normandy on 12 July 1346, at Saint-Vaast-la-Hougue.
 Bertrand, with his eldest son Robert IX and 300 men vainly tried to prevent the landing.
 Robert was injured along with his son and had to retire with only 30 survivors of his troop.
-The English army marched to Caen, where Bertand had sought refuge with his brother Guillaume, Governor of the Chateau of Caen.
+The English army marched to Caen, where Bertrand had sought refuge with his brother Guillaume, Governor of the Chateau of Caen.
 The English looted and sacked Caen, with the city burned, 95 French knights and Norman prisoners and 2,500 dead.
 The castle held out and after the main English army left, the castle defenders sallied out and defeated the English occupying force.

 He was nicknamed "The Green Lion Knight", after his coat of arms.
 He died in 1348 and was buried in the Saint-Sauveur Church of Beaumont-en-Auge.